sibelius/relay-workshop-old/README.md

 ## Access to the code
 You can get access to the code sponsoring me at Patreon (https://www.patreon.com/sibelius) or using Bitcoin

+## Discussions

+If you have any question about GraphQL/Relay you can discuss in Discusssion tab of this repo https://github.com/sibelius/relay-workshop/discussions
+I will provide my insights based on years working with GraphQL/Relay in production

 ## Remote Workshop

 If you are interested in this workshop as a remote workshop (live), send an email to sibeliusseraphini@gmail.com